 This will cost Australian taxpayers a lot of money.
 What’s in it for me?

 While refugees may need support in the first few years of settlement – while they are learning English and finding work – they more than make up for it in later years, in terms of tax contributions and overall benefit to the economy.
 Deloitte Access Economics and Oxfam found that an increase in the humanitarian intake to 44,000 per annum over a five-year period would increase the size of the Australian economy by $37.7 billion net present value terms over the next 50 years.
 On average, Gross Domestic Product (GDP) could be $4.9 billion greater.

-Research, including RCOA’s Literature Review on the Economic, Civic and Social Contributions of Refugees and Humanitarian Entrants Refugees, shows that refugees make substantial contributions to their new country – expanding consumer markets for local goods, opening new markets, bringing in new skills, creating employment and filling empty employment niches.
+Research, including RCOA’s literature review on the Economic, Civic and Social Contributions of Refugees and Humanitarian Entrants, shows that refugees make substantial contributions to their new country – expanding consumer markets for local goods, opening new markets, bringing in new skills, creating employment and filling empty employment niches.

 Won’t more refugees mean fewer jobs for Australians?

 Refugees don’t take jobs but help to create them.
 Deloitte Access Economics and Oxfam found that increasing the number of refugees resettling in Australia to 44,000 would sustain on average an additional 35,000 full time equivalent jobs and increase private consumption by $18.2 billion.